Kavya1-2-3/M2_Thermal-monitoring-system/1_Requirements/readme.md

 To maintain the heat in the vehicles in cold weather.

 **What:**
-Temperature measurement system to measure,control and generate heat.
+Heat measurement system to measure,control and generate heat.

 **Where:**
 Automotive Industry.